Device family availability

-If your submission includes packages that can run on Windows 8/8.1 and Windows Phone 8.x and earlier, those packages will be made available to customers, as shown in the table.
-There are no checkboxes for these OS versions.
+If your submission for a previously published app includes packages that can run on Windows 8/8.1 and Windows Phone 8.x and earlier, those packages will be made available to customers on those OS versions.
 To stop offering your app to these customers, remove the corresponding packages from your submission.

-For more info about device families, see Device families overview.
+For more info about device families, see Programming with extension SDKs.

-Aside from letting you indicate which Windows 10 device families can download your submission, the Device family availability section also shows you which of your specific packages will be made available to different device families.
+Aside from letting you indicate which Windows 10 device families can download your submission, the Device family availability section shows the specific packages that will be made available to different device families.
 If you have more than one package that can run on a certain device family, the table will indicate the order in which packages will be offered, based on the version numbers of the packages.
 For more info about how the Store ranks packages based on version numbers, see Package version numbering.

 For example, say that you have two packages: Package_A.appxupload and Package_B.appxupload.
 For a given device family, if Package_A.appxupload is ranked 1 and Package_B.appxupload is ranked 2, that means when a customer on that type of device acquires your app, the Store will first attempt to deliver Package_A.appxupload.
 If the customer’s device is unable to run Package_A.appxupload, the Store will offer Package_B.appxupload.
-If the customer’s device can’t run any of the packages for that device family—for example, if the MinVersion your app supports is higher than the version on the customer’s device—the customer won’t be able to download the app on that device.
+If the customer’s device can’t run any of the packages for that device family (for example, if the MinVersion your app supports is higher than the version on the customer’s device) then the customer won’t be able to download the app on that device.